-When developing a questionnaire for evaluating a generative method, consider general questionnaire design principles [200] and practices for implementing Likert scale questions [201].
-As an alternative to rating, a questionnaire may present participants with a reference asset (i.e. image or 3D model) and ask them to choose between a number of assets based on similarity to the reference [47], [100], where one image is the output of the chosen method, and others are from comparative methods.
-Similarly, a set of images from various methods can be ranked [199].
-A human classification score, or fooling rate may also be obtained by presenting participants with a "real" asset and a generated result, and asking them to select the one that is "real" [19], [99].
+When developing a questionnaire for evaluating a generative method, consider general questionnaire design principles [198] and practices for implementing Likert scale questions [199].
+As an alternative to rating, a questionnaire may present participants with a reference asset (i.e. image or 3D model) and ask them to choose between a number of assets based on similarity to the reference [47], [98], where one image is the output of the chosen method, and others are from comparative methods.
+Similarly, a set of images from various methods can be ranked [197].
+A human classification score, or fooling rate may also be obtained by presenting participants with a "real" asset and a generated result, and asking them to select the one that is "real" [19], [97].
 Here, the "real" asset does not necessarily have to be a photograph or an exact match to the generated result.
 The purpose is to see if the quality of the artefact can fool the participant into believing that it was not generated.
 This also acts as a form of artefact validation as, if the participant believes the artefact is a "real" example of a particular asset type, then it must be identifiable as such.

-Fig. 5: The low level evaluation metrics framework, focusing on artefact quality metrics used in the literature, and the various contexts in which they are applied.
-Keys in the bottom-most table are used to indicate their corresponding value within the diagram.
-White coloured boxes indicate metrics that only occur once within the examined literature, while grey coloured boxes indicate metrics that have more than one occurrence in the examined literature.
+Fig. 6.
+The low level metric evaluation framework, focusing on operation metrics used in the literature.
+White coloured boxes indicate metrics that only occur once within the examined literature, while gray coloured boxes indicate metrics that have more than one occurrence in the examined literature.

-6 OPERATION METRICS
+VI.
+OPERATION METRICS

-Figure 6 presents the operation metrics used in the literature.
+Fig. 6 presents the operation metrics used in the literature.
 These consist of various performance metrics and controllability.
 There are four performance metrics that can be applied to most methods, these are: memory usage, speed, time complexity and running cost.
 Alternatively, for grammars specifically, there are two performance metrics that can be applied, encoded size, and grammar precipitate.
 Memory usage and speed can be observed by monitoring the hardware usage or efficiency during runtime.
 In general, these metrics are dependent on the relevant specifications of the machine used, so these should be reported in any performance evaluation.
 It is often necessary to measure the speed of an implementation.
 A faster approach can allow for more content to be produced in a shorter amount of time.
-An example of speed testing can be found in the work of [154], where the method's performance with different numbers of inputs, and different hardware are compared.
+An example of speed testing can be found in the work of [152], where the method's performance with different numbers of inputs, and different hardware are compared.
 A common finite hardware resource is volatile memory such as dynamic random access memory (DRAM) for CPU based computation, and video random access memory (VRAM) for GPU based computation.
 These have been used as evaluation metrics in [51], [52], [53].
 Memory usage provides a benchmark for the minimum system memory required to run the method, determining the type of device it may operate on.
-The scalability of a system can be assessed by evaluating the time complexity of a method given the inputs, as seen in [202] for example.
+The scalability of a system can be assessed by evaluating the time complexity of a method given the inputs, as seen in [200] for example.
 This provides an indication for the speed of a method depending on its scale or number of inputs.

-Running cost may be relevant for commercial projects or content generation services, for example, Bhatt et al. [153] report potential running cost of their generative method as a cloud-based tool.
-For grammar based methods, an encoded size [158] or grammar precipitate metric [152] may be used, determining the efficiency of the grammar encoding, and the versatility of extracted rules respectively.
+Running cost may be relevant for commercial projects or content generation services, for example, Bhatt et al. [151] report potential running cost of their generative method as a cloud-based tool.
+For grammar based methods, an encoded